Could be caused by:

 The EL5042 supports encoder supply of 5V (default) or 9V.

-The supply voltage is same for both channels.
-Make sure both encoders can be operated at the selected voltage
+The supply voltage is the same for both channels.
+Make sure both encoders can be operated at the selected voltage.

-In order to set the voltage to 9V a certain procedure needs to be executed:
+In order to set the voltage to 9V, a specific procedure must be executed:

 ${SCRIPTEXEC} ${ecmccfg_DIR}addSlave.cmd, "SLAVE_ID=14,HW_DESC=EL5042"